TuxML/kci-builder/README.md

 >
 > `-a` ARCH or `--arch` ARCH, must be used with a value to specify the architecture for the build.
 Available architectures are : x86_64, arm, arm64, mips and riscv64
 >
-> chose `label` if you want to specify a particular known configuration
->
 > `-c` CONFIG or `--config` CONFIG, will take your own configuration file .
 For example : /myConfigurationFiles/test_config.config
 >
 > `k` KVERSION or `--kversion` KVERSION, must be used with a value to specify the version of the kernel to be downloaded and used for the build